nnmp020395/MLOps_ClassifiImage/README.md

 ![Dag1](./images/dag1.png)

-The last task triggers the training of the model with the downloaded images (2nd dag below).
+The last task triggers the training of the model with the downloaded images (second dag below).

 ![Dag1](./images/dag_train.png)

-Once per week, the 3rd dag (below) is triggered and  heck if there are more than 10 new images in the database.
+Once per week, the third dag (below) is triggered and checks if there are more than 10 new images in the database.
 If there are less than 10, it skips the 2 last tasks, other wise it moves the new images in the training folder and triggers the training dag.

 ![Dag2](./images/dag2.png)